omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 title: Home
 meta:
   description: >-
-    Bike tours Portugal: Are you lost in Portugal?Check out our Porto city bicycle tours, as well as our guided and self guided cycling holidays in Portugal.
+    Portugal Bike tours: Are you lost in Portugal?Check out our Porto city bicycle tours, as well as our guided and self guided cycling holidays in Portugal.
 Bike tour routes are available to be done in a hybrid bicycle, mountain bicycle or road bike.